IBMSn121/GAN-paper1/README.md

 * **_Step3_** Type `GANreproduce` in matlab window and select dialog boxes for reproducing

-Please see  `GANreproduce Quick Start Guide.pdf`  for more details of the GAN (gene association network) analysis.
+Please see  `GANreproduce Quick Start Guide.pdf`  for more details of the GAN (gene association network) related analysis.

 ## Interpretation of data files DATAinGAN